DEQ extends air pollution forecast and caution for Bannock, Bingham and Power - Local News 8

 POCATELLO, Idaho (KIFI) - The Idaho Department of Environmental Quality (DEQ) has extended an Air Pollution Forecast and Caution to notify residents of Bannock, Bingham, and Power Counties of degraded air quality.

-Due to wildfire smoke health impacts may occur, burning restrictions are in effect.
+Due to wildfire smoke, health impacts may occur and burning restrictions are in effect.

-Air quality is currently in the moderate category, and the National Weather Service is predicting periods of clearing smoke for Wednesday with heavy smoke returning this evening causing air quality to reach the unhealthy for sensitive groups category tonight.
+Air quality is currently in the unhealthy for sensitive groups category, and the National Weather Service is predicting periods of heavy smoke throughout the day keeping air quality in the unhealthy for sensitive groups category.
 The pollutant of concern is Fine Particulate Matter (PM2.5).

 When air quality is unhealthy for sensitive groups, sensitive persons may experience health effects and should limit prolonged or heavy exertion and limit time spent outdoors.
 The general public is unlikely to be affected.